 What is a static site generator?

-A static site generator is a type of website generator that renders static HTML files to be hosted on the browser.
-In contrast, a dynamic site generator creates a new HTML file each time the user requests a page.
+A static site generator is a type of website generator that creates and serves the same HTML files and content for all users, regardless of individual user preference or activity.
+In contrast, a dynamic site generator creates unique content each time the user requests a page, based on that individual user’s interaction.

 Using a static site generator has many benefits, most notably the speed at which the pages are served to the user.

-Set up a development copy of the website.
+Clone the website from github and set up a local development copy.
 When you execute the

 ./run script, a browser tab with our website should open at